josh-tobin/gps/docs/hyperparams.md

-Experiment configuration
+Configuration & Hyperparameters
 ===
+All of the configuration settings are stored in a             config.py file in the relevant code directory.
+All             hyperparameters can be changed from the default value             in the hyperparams.py file for a particular  experiment.

-This page contains all of the settings that are available to                change in the experiment hyperparams file.
+This page contains all of the config settings that are exposed                via the experiment hyperparams file.
+See the                corresponding config files for a more detailed comments                on each variable.
 *****
-### Algorithm
+### Algorithm and Optimization

+**Algorithm base class**
 * initial_state_var
 * sample_decrease_var
 * kl_step